Skip to content

 How to automatically track and respond to leads from Facebook Lead Ads

-By Khamosh Pathak · September 1, 2023
+By Khamosh Pathak · March 5, 2025

 A hero image of the Facebook Lead Ads logo connected to the Zapier logo on a light yellow background.

-What if you could turn the Facebook leads into instantly actionable steps?
+Enter: automation.
 With Zapier, you can create a single automated workflow—what we call Zaps—that sends out a personalized email and adds lead data to an ongoing Google spreadsheet at the same time.
 Give your entire team access to lead data and quickly follow up with leads without going to Facebook.

 This workflow requires a multi-step Zap, which is available on a paid Zapier plan or during a free trial.
 Learn more about multi-step Zaps.
-Facebook Lead Ads is a also premium app—available on Zapier's paid plans.
+Facebook Lead Ads is also a premium app—available on Zapier's paid plans.
 Learn more about premium apps

 Before you begin